Whatever Type of Air Chiller,

 Water cooling is the critical action that decides the product quality and whether the products can meet the target dimensions.

 During injection molding, the plastic resin is heated to melted status and is forced into the mold.
 The remaining time of the cycle is to cool down the plastic until it can be ejected.

 injection molding process

-Hollow plastic parts like bottles are produced by blow molding.
+Hollow plastic parts like bottles are produced by blow molding machines.

 Plastic resin is melted and formed into a tube-shape parison, clamped into a mold and then compressed air is blown into the parison to form its desired shape.